 How I work: I work with an integrative approach, which means I draw from a range of therapies and tools.
 This enables us to address all aspects of our humanity in the work together: the emotional, mental, physical and spiritual.
-My intention is always to use the approaches and tools most appropriate and useful for you and your situation on your unique path towards wholeness and self-compassion.
+We will use approaches and tools most appropriate and useful for you and your situation on your unique path towards wholeness and self-compassion.
 Importantly, we go at your pace, and you are 'in the driving seat'.

-At times I will offer mindfulness practices (see below: ‘The Work of Byron Katie’), which can be very effective to connect to the part in ourselves that is already whole, unharmed and well, beyond – or prior to - any sense of difficulties and limitations we might have.
+My work is grounded in mindfulness, which can be very effective to connect to the part in ourselves that is already whole, unharmed and well; beyond – or prior to - any sense of difficulties and limitations we might have.

 Areas of my work include:

-The after-effects of trauma (such as accidents, abuse, illness and loss).
-Relationship difficulties, bereavement, anxiety, depression, stress, panic, parenting difficulties, unhappiness, hopelessness, dissatisfaction, loss of meaning and more.
+The after-effects of trauma (such as accidents, abuse, illness, neglect and loss).
+Relationship difficulties, bereavement, anxiety, depression, stress, panic, parenting difficulties, unhappiness, hopelessness, dissatisfaction, low self-esteem, loss of meaning, searching for spiritual connection, emotional responses to the climate emergency (eco-disstress, 'climate-anxiety') and more.